Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Experiments and Results

 \subsubsection{Gender Biases in Lexical Content in SG}

 In SG, data is sparse - only $48$ ($16$ per model) generations in total, and computing token-level ORs can be unstable.
 To mitigate this issue, we calculate OR for words belonging to gender-stereotypical traits, instead of for single words.
 Specifically, we implement the traits as $9$ lexicon categories: Ability, Standout, Leadership, Masculine, Feminine, Agentic, Communal, Professional, and Personal.
-We craft our lexicon categories and the associated words per category, adopting from \cite{wan2023kelly,bruckmuller2013density}.
+We construct our lexicon categories and the associated words per category, adopting from \cite{wan2023kelly,bruckmuller2013density}.
 Table \ref{tab:lexicons_gen} in App. \ref{app:lex_cat} provides the $9$ lexicon categories and their associated words.
 Table~\ref{tab:or_sg} reports the odds ratios (OR) of nine gender-stereotypical lexicon categories across three models.
-All three models assign higher odds to \textit{Agentic}, \textit{Leadership}, and \textit{Masculine} terms in male-targeted outputs, while \textit{Personal} and \textit{Feminine} categories are more salient in female-targeted outputs.
-Results detailed in App. \ref{app:sg_gen}.
+Overall, male-targeted outputs emphasize \textit{agentic}, \textit{masculine}, and \textit{leadership} traits, while \textit{personal} and \textit{feminine} categories are generally more salient in female-targeted outputs.
+Details are in App. \ref{app:sg_gen}.